377th ANNIVERSARY OF THE ROYAL MARTYRDOM 1649 - 2026

-The SKCM is an ecumenical and devotional society dedicated to remembering Charles I of England, King and Martyr (1600-1649).
+The SKCM is an ecumenical and devotional society dedicated to remembering King Charles I of England (1600-1649).

 King Charles I was the son of James I of England (VI of Scotland) and Anne of Denmark, who was martyred for the faith in his defense of the Anglican Church, the Book of Common Prayer, and the Episcopacy.